smaxwell953/QuizApp/README.md

-In this project from the Udacity Android Basics Nanodegree, I made an interactive app in the form of a quiz.
+In this project from the Udacity Android Basics Nanodegree, I made an interactive app in the form of a biology quiz.